tohyuting/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.

+All `index` referred to in this section refers to index in supplier or warehouse list currently displayed on GUI.

 </div>

 ### Launch and shutdown